Student Tuition, Fees, and Assessments

 Fees

-All fees are subject to change without notice.
+All fees are subject to change without notice and are assessed upon enrollment.

 Service Fee